 Flystrike in rabbits

-- Contact your vet for an emergency appointment if you suspect your rabbit has flystrike – the sooner they are treated, the better their chance of survival.
+- Contact your vet straight away if you see maggots on your rabbit, or suspect they might have flystrike – the sooner they are treated, the better their chance of recovery.

 When to contact your vet